Office of the Superintendent of Financial Institutions

 Assuming that the number has not changed from 2012 to 2015, the estimated 2015 coverage rates for employer-sponsored tax-assisted plans increase from 32% to 40% of the labour force when adding the individuals participating in an employer-sponsored Group RRSP and/or DPSP to the number of active RPP members.
 In proportion of employees, the percentage changes from 38% to 47%.
 Assuming that all those individuals are in the private sector, the theoretical 2015 coverage rate for employees in the private sector increases from 24% to 35%.

 Statistics Canada plans to release a new edition of its Survey of Financial Security, on which the present results are based.
 New estimates should therefore be available once the data of the new survey becomes available, currently scheduled for the end of 2017.

-The number of tax filers who contributed to a RRSP (group and individual) was 6.0 million in both 2004 and 2014.
-However, the proportion of tax filers who contributed to a RRSP decreased from 26% to 23% over the same period.
-As shown in the table below, this decreasing share was observed in the four youngest groups, while tax filers aged 55 and up experienced a small increase.
+The number of tax filers who contributed to a RRSP (group and individual) was 6.1 million in 2005 and 6.0 million in 2015.
+The proportion of tax filers who contributed to a RRSP decreased from 26% to 23% over the same period.
+As shown in the table below, this decreasing share was observed in the four youngest groups, while the proportion of tax filers aged 55 and up remained the same.
 Furthermore, the age distribution of RRSP contributors has changed such that the average age of RRSP contributors increased from 44 to 46 over the last ten years.

-* the proportion of the labour force aged 65 and over who contributed to a RRSP stood at 41% and 42% in 2004 and 2014 respectively
+* the proportion of the labour force aged 65 and over who contributed to a RRSP stood at 57% and 41% in 2005 and 2015 respectively

 * Before 2007, income classes $20,000-40,000, $40,000-60,000 and $60,000-80,000 were grouped together.